funksoul/Search-VMwareKB/README.md

 ### Installation

 1. Download repo as .zip file and extract it.
-2. Change location to extracted directory and run installer (.\Install.ps1)
+2. Change location to the extracted folder and run the installer (.\Install.ps1)
 3. Check if the module loaded correctly

 ```powershell